 Happy Hour is every single day from 3:00 P.M. to 6:00 P.M. and includes 25% off appetizers, signature mules, signature cocktails, and wines by the glass.
 On Friday and Saturday, there’s also a late-night Happy Hour with the same specials, from 10:00 P.M. to 11:00 P.M.
 Their outdoor seating provides a great view of the surrounding city.

 - The Thirsty Topher/Ziggie's Pizza – Orlando

 - Maxine's On Shine – Orlando (great for date night or brunch)

 These downtown Orlando restaurants are destinations onto themselves.
 These remarkable restaurants are great for celebrating birthdays, anniversaries, or just a special date night.

 If you want high-quality food but aren’t in the mood for a super fancy environment, Artisan’s Table has a perfect balance.
 This is one of the pricier places to eat in Downtown Orlando, but still has an airy and light atmosphere.
 You don’t have to show up in a suit and tie, but you’re guaranteed to get fresh cuisine and upscale flavors.

-Their entrees have a diverse range of culinary influences, from pan-seared salmon to quinoa bowls to brisket tacos.
-You can even get a side of butter chicken skewers or wash it down with a signature cocktail.
+Their entrees have a diverse range of culinary influences, from pan-seared salmon to quinoa bowls to fried shrimp tacos.
+You can even split some short rib poutine and wash it down with a signature cocktail.
 With the location of this restaurant, you will truly feel the heart and pulse of Downtown Orlando.

 This spot is best known for its steaks and endless wine menu.
-If you want to splurge, you can get the Tableside Tomahawk for $170.
+If you want to splurge, you can get the Tableside Tomahawk for $225.
 They will flambee and carve your steak right at your table and provide two of their signature sides.
-They also offer Mediterranean salmon, Chilean sea bass, and other entrees.
+They also offer Chilean sea bass, braised lamb rigatoni, and other entrees.